kirbydesign/designsystem/.github/CONTRIBUTING.md

 #### The good test uses ionicModuleForTest instead of IonicModule.forRoot
+  While we encourage people to be WET when they're writing tests, there's a single place we abstain form this rule.
+  That is when importing the ionicModule.
+We have defined a ionicModuleForTest that can be used, to include ionic components for testing.

+In this the configuration for the ionicMoudle during testing is set, and it is set that it should be IOS and test-mode.
+It is done like this, to ensure that we're using the same settings everywhere, which is the same settings that would be used actually in Kirby.

+You might see files where IonicModule.forRoot is used instead of ionicModuleForTest - this is a good chance to do some girl/boy scouting and change it to ionicModuleForTest instead.
+But only if you're making changes to that file anyways.
   <!-- While we said it is okay not to be dry, we have the configuration for the ionicModule being tested,
   located in the same spot.
 There will be places where IonicMoudle.forRoot is being used.
 If you're writing tests in these files anyways, go ahead and change it -->